by Jason Wasserman MD PhD FRCPC

 The diagnosis of chronic active gastritis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The tissue is then examined under a microscope by a pathologist.
 Your pathologist may order additional tests such as immunohistochemistry or special stains to look for Helicobacter pylori micro-organisms in the tissue sample.

-When examined under the microscope, pathologists look for two features to make the diagnosis of chronic active gastritis.
-The first is chronic inflammation.
-This means seeing specialized immune cells such as plasma cells and lymphocytes in the lamina propria.
-The second is active or acute inflammation.
-This means seeing specialized immune cells called neutrophils in either the lamina propria or the epithelium.
-In contrast, inactive gastritis means that no neutrophils were seen in the mucosa.
+When examined under the microscope, pathologists look for two features to diagnose chronic active gastritis.
+The first is chronic inflammation, which means seeing specialized immune cells, such as plasma cells and lymphocytes, in a thin layer of connective tissue called the lamina propria.
+The second is active or acute inflammation, which means seeing specialized immune cells called neutrophils in the lamina propria or the epithelium.
+In contrast, inactive gastritis means no neutrophils were seen in the mucosa.

-Some pathologists further divide active gastritis into mild, moderate, or severe based on the type of damage being caused by the neutrophils.
+Some pathologists further divide active gastritis into mildly, moderately, or severely active based on the type of damage caused by the neutrophils.

-Chronic gastritis that is not treated can damage the epithelium that covers the inside of the stomach.
-If the damage continues for many years, the epithelium is replaced by cells normally found in a part of the gastrointestinal tract called the small intestine.
+Chronic active gastritis damages the epithelium that covers the inside of the stomach.
+If the damage continues for many years, the epithelium is replaced by cells typically found in a part of the gastrointestinal tract called the small intestine.
 This process is called intestinal metaplasia.
 If intestinal metaplasia is in the tissue sample, it will be described in your report.

 Intestinal metaplasia is important because it increases the risk of developing a type of stomach cancer called adenocarcinoma over time.
 The risk is higher when another type of change called dysplasia is also seen (see below).